Pelvic Floor Disorders: For Researchers and Health Care Providers

-Pelvic Floor Disorders Network (PFDN)
+- Pelvic Floor Disorders Network (PFDN)

-The NICHD Contraception and Reproductive Health (CRH) Branch established the PFDN in 2001 to encourage collaborative research on PFDs and to improve patient care.
+The NICHD CDDB established the in 2001 to encourage collaborative research on PFDs and to improve patient care.
 The PFDN includes a data coordinating center and eight clinical centers located at universities and medical centers across the United States.

-Urinary Incontinence Treatment Network
+- The Urinary Incontinence Treatment Network

-Agency for Healthcare Research and Quality: Nonsurgical Treatments for Urinary Incontinence in Adult Women: Diagnosis and Comparative Effectiveness
+- Nonsurgical Treatments for Urinary Incontinence in Adult Women: Diagnosis and Comparative Effectiveness

-This comparative effectiveness review assesses methods to diagnose urinary incontinence and monitor treatment effectiveness in community-dwelling adult women.
+The Agency for Healthcare Research and Quality’s review Nonsurgical Treatments for Urinary Incontinence in Adult Women: Diagnosis and Comparative Effectiveness assesses methods to diagnose urinary incontinence and monitor treatment effectiveness in community-dwelling adult women.
 The review also assesses the clinical efficacy and comparative effectiveness of pharmacological and nonsurgical treatments for urinary incontinence.

 - Prevention of Fecal and Urinary Incontinence in Adults, NIH State-of-the-Science Consensus Statement

-This consensus statement presents health care providers, patients, and the general public with a responsible assessment of available data on prevention of fecal and urinary incontinence in adults.
+The Prevention of Fecal and Urinary Incontinence in Adults, NIH State-of-the-Science Consensus Statement presents health care providers, patients, and the general public with a responsible assessment of available data on prevention of fecal and urinary incontinence in adults.

 - The American Urogynecologic Society

-This professional organization is dedicated to research and education in urogynecology and the detection, prevention, and treatment of female lower urinary tract disorders and PFDs.
+The American Urogynecologic Society is dedicated to research and education in urogynecology and the detection, prevention, and treatment of female lower urinary tract disorders and PFDs.